 Each of the 18 holes of High Hampton Golf Course provide a new scenic experience.
-Lined by towering pines, hemlocks and mountain laurel and surrounded by mountain peaks, all of the tees, fairways and greens are as beautiful as they are challenging.
+Lined by towering pines, hemlocks and mountain laurel, and surrounded by mountain peaks, all of the tees, fairways and greens are as beautiful as they are pleasurable to play.
+Both the highly-skilled golfers in the High Hampton community and their less-experienced family members and guests find the challenges and rewards they seek.

 Designed by eminent golf course architect, the late George W. Cobb, ASGCA, this North Carolina golf course features bent grass greens and plays at 6,012 yards from the back tees.
-The par 3, 137-yard famed 8th “island” hole — upon which Golf Digest bestowed the title “One of America’s Great Golf Holes” — is rivaled by 17 others, all offering unique challenges and rewards.
+The par 3, 137-yard famed 8th “island” hole — upon which Golf Digest bestowed the title “One of America’s Great Golf Holes” — is rivaled by 17 others, all offering unique experiences.

 In addition to the course, there are two putting greens and an excellent practice range at this Blue Ridge Mountain golf resort in Cashiers.
 The tee area of the practice range is covered for protection from occasional rains.